 - salt and pepper

-Spray the tops of the eggplant slices with the cooking oil spray.
+- Spray the tops of the eggplant slices with the non-stick cooking spray.